Operator notes

 - The Postgres data volume (

-hivemind-db-databy default). /etc/hivemind/.env— contains DB password and signing keys.
+hivemind-db-databy default). /srv/hivemind/.env— contains DB password and signing keys.

 A typical nightly backup: